mpsonntag/prespost/201900_GSoC/Proposals.md

 [7] https://www.neuroml.org/

-# Extended support for NIX file format in GIN
+# Extended support for the NIX file format in GIN

 The G-Node Data Infrastructure (GIN) services[1] provide a platform for management and sharing of data in neuroscience.
 Inspired by